kubernetes/website/content/en/docs/contribute/style/style-guide.md

 ### Use upper camel case for API objects

-When you refer specifically to interacting with an API object, use [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case), also known as Pascal Case.
+When you refer specifically to interacting with an API object, use [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case), also known as Pascal case.
+You may see different capitalization, such as "configMap", in the [API Reference](/docs/reference/kubernetes-api/).
+When writing general documentation, it's better to use upper camel case, calling it "ConfigMap" instead.

 When you are generally discussing an API object, use [sentence-style capitalization](https://docs.microsoft.com/en-us/style-guide/text-formatting/using-type/use-sentence-style-capitalization).

+You may use the word "resource", "API", or "object" to clarify a Kubernetes resource type in a sentence.

 Don't split the API object name into separate words.
 For example, use PodTemplateList, not Pod Template List.

-Refer to API objects without saying "object," unless omitting "object" leads to an awkward construction.
+The following examples focus on capitalization.
+Review the related guidance on [Code Style](#code-style-inline-code) for more information on formatting API objects.

-{{< table caption = "Do and Don't - API objects" >}}
+{{< table caption = "Do and Don't - Use Pascal case for API objects" >}}
 Do | Don't
 :--| :-----
-The pod has two containers. | The Pod has two containers.
-The HorizontalPodAutoscaler is responsible for ... | The HorizontalPodAutoscaler object is responsible for ...
+The HorizontalPodAutoscaler resource is responsible for ... | The Horizontal pod autoscaler is responsible for ...
-A PodList is a list of pods. | A Pod List is a list of pods.
+A PodList object is a list of pods. | A Pod List object is a list of pods.
-The two ContainerPorts ... | The two ContainerPort objects ...
-The two ContainerStateTerminated objects ... | The two ContainerStateTerminateds ...
+The Volume object contains a `hostPath` field. | The volume object contains a hostPath field.
+Every ConfigMap object is part of a namespace. | Every configMap object is part of a namespace.
+For managing confidential data, consider using the Secret API. | For managing confidential data, consider using the secret API.
 {{< /table >}}